damalialutfiani/Quizz-on-codecademy/Learn SQL-Lesson4 Multiple Tables.md

      d. teachers = students.id

 7. What is the difference between an INNER JOIN and a LEFT JOIN?

--	An INNER JOIN joins rows within a table.
+     a.
+An INNER JOIN joins rows within a table.
 A LEFT JOIN joins rows between tables.

--	**LEFT JOIN combines rows from two or more tables, but unlike INNER JOIN, it does not require the join condition to be met.**
+     b. **LEFT JOIN combines rows from two or more tables, but unlike INNER JOIN, it does not require the join condition to be met.**

--	An INNER JOIN is an obsolete form of a LEFT JOIN.
+     c.
+An INNER JOIN is an obsolete form of a LEFT JOIN.

--	A LEFT JOIN is an obsolete form of an INNER JOIN.
+     d.
+A LEFT JOIN is an obsolete form of an INNER JOIN.

-8. In a LEFT JOIN, if a join condition is not met, what will it use to fill columns on the right table?
+9. In a LEFT JOIN, if a join condition is not met, what will it use to fill columns on the right table?
 -	column_name.id
 -	**NULL values**
 -	id
 -	primary keys
-9. Why is a CROSS JOIN not so usefull?
+10. Why is a CROSS JOIN not so usefull?
 -	It nullifies all primary keys.
 -	It is no longer supported by SQL.
 -	**It combines every row in one table with every row in another table.**
 -	It combines all foreign keys into one table called foreign keys.
-10. Which kind of join is in the animation below?
+11. Which kind of join is in the animation below?

 - First Table